What to do if Your Dog Gets Stung by a Bee

 An ice pack or cold compress may help to minimize swelling and lessen some discomfort.
 You should also prevent your dog from scratching at the sting site; an e-collar (cone) might be useful.

-As a general rule-of-thumb, the dose of Benadryl for a dog is 1 milligram per pound of body weight.
+We strongly recommend you always check with your vet about the correct dosage of Benadryl for your dog.
+However, a general rule-of-thumb dose for a dog is 1 milligram per pound of body weight.
 For example, a dog that weighs 25 pounds would need to take one 25 milligram tablet.
-Ensure that this is simply Benadryl (Diphenhydramine) and NOT ‘Benadryl-D’ which contains a decongestant that may be toxic to some dogs.
+It is essential that you make sure this is normal Benadryl (Diphenhydramine) and NOT ‘Benadryl-D’ since Benadryl-D contains a decongestant that can be toxic to certain dogs.

 When in doubt, you should always contact your veterinarian to ask for their advice, and check whether your dog’s symptoms warrant a vet visit and treatment.
 As always, Small Door members can chat to us 24/7 via the app.